awsdocs/amazon-s3-user-guide/doc_source/add-object-metadata.md

 1. Choose **Save**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/add-metadata-save.png)

+**Note**
+This action adds metadata to all specified objects\.
+When adding metadata to folders, wait for the save operation to finish before adding new objects to the folder\.

 ## Adding user\-defined metadata to an S3 object<a name="add-object-metadata-user-defined"></a>

 You can assign user\-defined metadata to an object\.
 User\-defined metadata must begin with the prefix "`x-amz-meta-`", otherwise Amazon S3 will not set the key value pair as you define it\.
 You define custom metadata by adding a name that you choose to the `x-amz-meta-` key\.
 This creates a custom key\.
 For example, if you add the custom name `alt-name`, the metadata key would be `x-amz-meta-alt-name`\.